Information-Theoretic Grid Topology Reconstruction using Low-Precision Smart Meter Data: Introduction

-The literature presents several different approaches to this subject.
+The literature presents several different approaches to topology estimation.
 Graph neural networks have recently become very popular in a wide variety of applied fields from materials science~\cite{bechtel2025band, speckhard2025big}, chemistry~\cite{fung2021benchmarking}, social sciences~\cite{fan2019graph} and have found success in power grid applications~\cite{liao2021review}.
-These approaches are, however, generally quite data intensive~\cite{wu2020comprehensive} and compute intensive despite recent work to minimize the training cost~\cite{speckhard2025analysis}.
-In this work, however, we focus on a specific method~\cite{weng2016distributed}, namely using the pairwise mutual information of sensor-data and using the Chow-Liu algorithm~\cite{chow1968approximating, koller2009probabilistic} to reconstruct the power grid structure~\cite{weng2016distributed}.
-In this work, we extend this method to different methods of mutual information approximation and test the limits of this method on new data while varying the length of data (in days), the resolution of the smart-meter data (in bits and rounding to a significant digit), the downsampling rate.
-These experiments are important for operators to understand what length and precision of data are needed to store~\cite{hernandez2025monitoring, engel2025real}.
-We also test different entropy approximations which speed up the method's computation time of the mutual information~\cite{chen2021efficient}.
-We present the following contributions~\cite{speckhard2025grid}.
+These neural network approaches are, however, generally quite data-intensive~\cite{wu2020comprehensive} and compute-intensive despite recent work to minimize the training cost~\cite{speckhard2025analysis}.
+Furthermore, their black-box nature obscures the fundamental physical data requirements necessary for structural inference~\cite{misyris2019grid, kordowich2023physics, eeckhout2024improved}.

+Conversely, analytical methods offer highly efficient and interpretable alternatives.
+Recent tutorials and comparative studies highlight that pairwise distance metrics based on graph distances often outperform standard graphical model reconstructions~\cite{deka2017structure, deka2023learning}.
+While the broader impacts of data quality and analytics on the grid have been benchmarked in foundational Department of Energy reports~\cite{stewart2018integrated}, a critical gap remains in understanding the absolute minimum measurement fidelity, specifically extreme quantization, precision, and temporal resolution, required to accurately estimate a grid's topology.